Start Printed Page 70431

 - Administrative practice and procedure

 - Archives and records

 For the reasons set forth in the preamble, 7 CFR part 205 is amended as follows:

 Start Amendment Part

-1. The authority citation for part 205 continues to read as follows: End Amendment Part
+1. The authority citation for part 205 is revised to read as follows: End Amendment Part

 Start Amendment Part